brilliantlabsAR/docs/frame/frame.md

 ## How do I connect to my Frame for the first time?

 Ensure your Frame is charged, and then with the charging cradle connected, use a sim card tool to click the reset button.
 Then remove the dock, and from any Frame compatible app, such as Noa, press connect, and then tap pair.
+Make sure to not connect to Frame in the system settings, and only in the Noa app.

 ![Pairing Frame to Noa](/frame/images/frame-pairing-diagram.png)